148 East 78th Street

 In the past several years, she has enjoyed numerous successful outcomes at both the trial and federal appellate level in state and federal courts in both civil and criminal litigation, including twice winning dismissal of federal indictments on statutes of limitations grounds (United States v Gross; United States v.
 Gigante); dismissal of an action in a first interpretation of a provision of New York's limited partnership law (Williamson v.
 Culbro Corp.); and the first successful mandamus of a trade waste commission requiring it to grant a license (Petan, LLC v.
 Westchester County Solid Waste Comm'n).
 She has recently been successful at the trial and federal appellate level in obtaining discovery for use in a foreign proceeding against a convicted white collar defendant avoiding disclosure of assets in a divorce proceeding (In re Gushlak), and reached a highly successful outcome after a four week federal trial in a matter raising complex legal and factual questions concerning the adequacy of the means of the preparation of a subsurface foundation and legal responsibility for the failure thereof.

 She has successfully negotiated decisions not to prosecute and other favorable outcomes in numerous transshipment cases, including cases involving shipments to North Korea and Iran; and participated in or led the defense in numerous federal fraud trials, including cases involving bank fraud, securities fraud, tax fraud and mail and wire fraud.

-Ms. Reich was named in Super Lawyers in 2011, 2012 and 2013 for her work in criminal defense and is AV rated "Pre-Eminent".
-She will be named one of the “Top Women Attorneys in New York” in the 2014 section of the New York Times Magazine to be published March 23, 2014, and listed in 2014 New York Metro Super Lawyers.
+Ms. Reich was named in Super Lawyers in 2011, 2012, 2013 and 2014 for her work in criminal defense and is AV rated "Pre-Eminent".
+She was named one of the “Top Women Attorneys in New York” in the 2014 section of the New York Times Magazine.